 University of Saskatchewan, Saskatoon, Saskatchewan, Canada

-Department of Critical Care, Guy's and St Thomas' NHS Foundation Trust, London, United Kingdom
+Guy’s and St. Thomas’ NHS Foundation Trust, London, England, United Kingdom